vanzonr/catsub/README.md

 ## Notes

-   - The name of the TEMPLATEFILE may not start with a percent sign.
+   - The names of the template files may not start with a percent sign.

    - All variables must start with a percent sign and cannot contain whitespace.